irokhes/GiledRosedExpands/README.md

 Considerations
 -----------
-Due the low complexity of this code I haven't added a Sevice layer that would't add any benefits at this point of development.
-In case one of the methods grows we will refactor the code.
+Due the low complexity of this code I haven't added a service layer that wouldn't add much benefits at this point of development.

-The same reason applies to not make db calls async, if in the future we have more time consuming process we could added.
-Not having asynchronous methods makes the code less complex and easier to debug (ideally won't be needed ;-)
+The same reason applies to not make DB calls async, there are no expensive DB calls.
+Performing an async operation is vastly more complicated than performing a sync operation.

 Data format
 -----------